Breaking the Cycle: Unlocking Climate Finance for Fragile States

 Download the COVAX case study ▸

 Many fragile and conflict-affected situations (FCS) are highly vulnerable to climate change - yet the more fragile a country is, the less climate finance it has historically received.
+Our own research suggests that across the 10 most fragile states, only $223 million in climate adaptation finance was received in 2021, less than 1% of total adaptation finance flows.

 The challenges to accessing and utilizing climate adaptation finance in FCS have been well documented.
 These can be mapped onto a life-cycle framework, from the strategies driving climate funders’ low risk appetite and tolerance in working in FCS, to the stringent requirements for funding access, project approval and partnerships that limit planning and development of the program, the inflexible operational protocols that hinder adaptive implementation and delivery, and the data and travel restrictions that make it difficult to monitor project progress and measure outcomes.